Martin Wolff

 Martin Wolff (26 September 1872 – 20 July 1953) was a professor of law at the University of Berlin in Germany.
-In 1934, he was expelled from his post by the Nazis and emigrated to Britain, where he became a fellow at Oxford University.
-He specialized in private international law and property law, writing numerous works, including standard works in German and English.
+In 1935, he was prematurely retired from his post by the Nazis, and emigrated to Britain in 1938, where All Souls College, Oxford supported him with a scholarship.
+He specialized in private international law, property law, commercial law and comparative law, writing numerous works, including standard works in German and English.